 The Office of Marketing and Communications will select all branding photos, along with all faculty and staff headshots.
-These may be rotated out at the change of a semester or at the end of the year.
+These may be rotated out annually, depending on availability of photos.
 If you would like your site’s photos changed, or a faculty member requests a different headshot, please submit a web request.

 Custom or generated images are subject to approval.
 We reserve the right to remove any images, especially clipart, that do not comply with our standards for quality and/or content.

 To save server space, images (along with pdfs and any other file type) that are more than 1 year old, and not attached to or linked from any page or post may be deleted without notice.